As the 19th century barreled towards the 20th, a profound reevaluation of established gender roles manifested in the confluence of burgeoning...

 Snow.
-You either love it, or hate it.
-Are you able to picture a fresh snow fall in your mind?
+You either love it or hate it.
+Are you able to picture a fresh snowfall in your mind?
 Or is it falling outside your window as you read this article?
-Either way, there is nothing quite like the feeling of existing in the same time as a fresh snow fall.
+Either way, there is nothing quite like the feeling of existing at the same time as a fresh snowfall.
 It stops us in our busy lives, sometimes shutting down whole cities around the world.
-Bringing ‘normal’ lives to a standstill, causing us to either enjoy the beauty of nature or shiver in the freezing temperatures.
+Bringing “normal” lives to a standstill, causing us to either enjoy the beauty of nature or shiver in the freezing temperatures.
 Let’s look at some snowy landscape paintings that will make you fall in love with the weather of winter.

 How does snow enrapture us?
-What about the falling ice crystals captured, and still does, the hearts and minds of artists?
-Below are several snowy landscape paintings to help better understand that rejuvenating feeling of a winter’s snow fall if you happen to live somewhere in the world that does not see much, if any, snow during the colder months.
+What about the falling ice crystals that captured, and still do, the hearts and minds of artists?
+Below are several snowy landscape paintings to help better understand the rejuvenating feeling of a winter’s snowfall if you happen to live somewhere in the world that does not see much, if any, snow during the colder months.
 Or, if you like to look at snow but do not enjoy the cold weather it comes with, enjoy these paintings.

 There is something special about Munch’s depiction of a snow-covered street.
 The stark contrast of the snow-covered street to the browns, blacks, and reds of the surrounding trees, sky, and figures, makes for a great “snow” themed painting.

-This painting is interesting because, even though it is more abstract, the colors and shapes help to us identifying it as a snowy landscape painting.
+This painting is interesting because, even though it is more abstract, the colors and shapes help us identify it as a snowy landscape painting.
 You can read more about his paintings here!

 The oil painting depicts melting snow.
 But it could also very well be a fresh light dusting of the winter weather.

 Lorelai describes perfectly the feeling when you love snow in several scenes from the beloved show.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!